CSCfi/csc-user-guide/docs/apps/arcgis.md

 -   Always borrow the base product ArcGIS Desktop or ArcGIS Pro, only Advanced level is available.
 -   All extensions need to be borrowed separately, you are free to choose which ones you need.
 Especially with ArcGIS Pro make sure you borrow all the extensions you need.
 It is not possible to add extensions to already borrowed base product.
 -   Licenses borrowed at the end of year are always returned on 31th of December, because annual license renewal.

-#### Single Use licenses

-Single Use licenses are available for university's personnel.
-These are especially suitable for people working from distance.
-Single Use licenses are always valid until January next year.
-Single Use licenses are available from University's contact persons.
+- Returning borrowed license does not work with ArcGIS Pro.
+License is automatically returned at the last day of borrow.

 ------------------------------------------------------------------------

-### ArcGIS Server, ArcPad, Esri Developer Subscription
+## ArcGIS Server, ArcPad

 These do not use license server, they need registration code for installation, these are available from University's contact persons.

 ------------------------------------------------------------------------

-### ArcGIS Online
+## ArcGIS Online

 [ArcGIS Online] is a platform for making and sharing maps, applications and spatial data.
 This [ESRI guideline] helps you search data from